bookofproofs/bookofproofs.github.io/_sources/history/19th-century/synge.md

 * Those who were fortunate enough to have attended Synge lectures say that he combined all three.
 * Synge received many honours for his work.
 * As to hobbies, Synge was a keen cyclist, was passionately interested in sailing and painted some very fine compositions.
-* Synge was a member of a highly talented family.
-* First John Millington Synge (1871-1909), John Lighton Synge's uncle, who was a playwright and a powerful poetic dramatist who portrayed the primitive life of the Aran Islands and the western Irish coast.
 * Secondly there was Richard Laurence Millington Synge (1914-1994), Nobel laureate for Chemistry in 1952, who shared the Prize for Chemistry with A J P Martin for their development of partition chromatography, a method used to separate mixtures of closely related chemicals such as amino acids for identification.
-* Thirdly we mention Cathleen Synge Morawetz, Professor of Mathematics at the New York Courant Institute, who is John Lighton Synge's daughter.

 Born 23 March 1897, Dublin, Ireland.
 Died 30 March 1995, Dublin, Ireland.